Headless Mule: The curse

 A more stable removal of the curse can be achieved by removing the bridle, in which case the woman will not shape shift again while the benefactor is alive.
 Tying the bridle back to the woman's mouth will return the curse.

 Removal of the curse is a great relief for the woman because the curse includes many trials, so the grateful woman will usually repent her sins and marry the benefactor.
 In any case, when the mule changes back to human form the accursed woman will be completely naked, sweated, and smelling of sulfur.

 A person who encounters the mule should not cross its path, or the mule will follow the offender and trample him down.
-Instead, one should either be brave enough to remove the bridle or spill its blood, or else just lay face down on the ground, covering teeth and nails (as well as anything that shines) and the mule will hopefully fail to notice the stranger's presence and trot away (because it has poor vision).
+Instead, one should either be brave enough to remove the bridle or spill its blood, or else just lay face down on the ground, covering teeth and nails (as well as anything that shines), and the mule will hopefully fail to notice the stranger's presence and trot away (because it has poor vision).

-The headless priest
+Headless priest

-There is also a similar folk tale where the curse fell on the sinning priest.
+There is also a similar, though much less known, folk tale where the curse fell on the sinning priest.
 In this story, the priest's headless ghost rides through the night on a normal horse, much like the Headless Horseman in Washington Irving's story The Legend of Sleepy Hollow.
-Indeed, this variant of the myth may well be just a modern import of that 19th century tale.
+Indeed, this variant of the myth may well be just a modern import of that 19th-century tale.

-Anthropological explanation

-The Headless Mule may be a personification of the latent paganism of some popular practices echoing in the collective conscience of a people indoctrinated with a simplistic view of Catholicism.
-It showcases the wild instincts and repressed behaviours that are unacceptable in a Christian society.
-There may be some connection between the Brazilian Headless Mules and folklore about witches in Western Europe.

-Being personified as an animal implies a negative view of the character, which embodies the deepest forces that are part of the human consciousness, namely the libido, whose sexual aspect is traditionally associated with the horse, a symbol of sexual potency and brutal feats.
-The absence of a head may be a metaphor for the lack of reason, or evidence that the curse involved the perdition of the soul.
-In either case, without the head to give direction, the body is left under the power of violent passions, immediate impulses and selfish desires.

-The most frequent cause for the curse is a woman's unchristian love for a priest, a vicar of Christ on Earth.
-This association shows the lengths the Church went to indoctrinate people (both priests and women) about the importance of celibacy.